 - Spectrum Connect-related questions on IBM developerWorks (developer.ibm.com/answers/topics/spectrum%20control/#) Allows you to ask questions online and get answers from IBM experts or other users.
-The issue of interest can also be searched for in older discussions. - IBM Redbooks® (redbooks.ibm.com) Technical documents where IBM experts share their expertise and best practices for using Spectrum ConnectAmong others, you can refer to these publications: - Using the IBM Spectrum Accelerate Family in VMware Environments - IBM Spectrum Connect and IBM Storage Enabler for Containers -Practical Example with IBM FlashSystem A9000
+The issue of interest can also be searched for in older discussions. - IBM Redbooks® (redbooks.ibm.com) Technical documents where IBM experts share their expertise and best practices for using Spectrum Connect.
+Among others, you can refer to these publications: - Using the IBM Spectrum Accelerate Family in VMware Environments (only supported for IBM FlashSystem A9000 and A90000R)